epoch-research/ftm/tadamcz/tadamcz_notes.md

 And each time-step modifies only itself.

-This is an important property of the model that I have to dig really deep to find.
+This is an important property of the model that isn't apparent from your code structure or method signatures.
 With a functional approach you could make this explicit with something like this:

 ```python
 class TimeStep: